 As part of the interview process, a telephone interview was conducted with each family's service coordinator.
-Families were asked to contact their service coordinators to request their participation in the study.
+Families were asked to sign a consent form allowing project staff to contact their service coordinators to request their participation in the study.
 Project staff then contacted each service coordinator to explain the project more fully and conduct an interview by telephone.
-The protocols for both family and service coordinator interviews may be found in Appendix G.

-Activity 4.2 Develop protocol
+Activity 4.2 - Develop protocol